Conveniently located to serve Plano, TX

 Reasons for Considering Breast Augmentation:

-Increase breast volume after pregnancy and nursing.
+Increase breast volume after pregnancy, nursing or weight loss

-Equalize a difference in breast size (cup size) to gain breast symmetry.
+Equalize a difference in breast size (cup size) to gain breast symmetry

-Reconstruct breasts following a mastectomy or injury.
+Reconstruct breasts following a mastectomy or injury